MojosBeans100/un-petit-jeu-francais/README.md

 The user is given immediate feedback on their results, displaying the correct and incorrect answers.
 If the answer was incorrect, it is displayed in red strikethrough font, and the actual answer is displayed beside it in green font with a tick icon.

 This screen is important for the user to be able to gain positive feedback if they were successful, or learn from their mistakes.
+The final score is displayed numerically on the next page.
 ![Feedback](assets/images/RM-feedback.JPG)

 ## Game End Page